Brandon Fahey

 Brandon Wade Fahey (born January 18, 1981) is an American former professional baseball utility player.
+He played in Major League Baseball (MLB) for the Baltimore Orioles from 2006 to 2008.

 He played high school baseball for Duncanville High School in Duncanville, Texas.
-While living at Duncanville, his father Bill Fahey played baseball for the San Francisco Giants of Major League Baseball (MLB).
+While living at Duncanville, his father Bill Fahey played baseball for the San Francisco Giants of MLB.

 Career

 College years

 Fahey went to Grayson County College winning the Junior College National Championship before transferring to the University of Texas, where he played baseball for a year.
 He hit .303 in 45 games as the Longhorns won the National Championship in 2002.